 The best way to preserve dried apricots is to put them in the refrigerator.

-Another tip is to use sealed containers, the moisture in the air is not good for dried fruits.
+Another tip is to use sealed containers; the air’s moisture is not good for dried fruits.

 How to make Turkish apricots?
 How to dry your apricots?

-- Put them on a clean sheet, let them have direct sunlight.
+- Put them on a clean sheet, and let them have direct sunlight.

-- Let them rest under the direct sunlight until they get brown and darker.
+- Let them rest under direct sunlight until they get brown and darker.

 Turkish Apricots Benefits?

-Apricots are very high in dietary fibers.
+Apricots are very high in dietary fiber.
 These fibers cannot be digested by your digestive system, and they are good at cleaning your intestines.
-For this reason apricot may help you make poop or can you give you gas.